BibinRJohn/amplify-cognito-quiz/README.md

-Checkout the application here: https://main.d2s5yim1c6cyik.amplifyapp.com/ 📝 React Quiz App with AWS Amplify & Cognito
+Checkout the application here: https://main.d2s5yim1c6cyik.amplifyapp.com/

+📝React Quiz App with AWS Amplify & Cognito

 A secure and scalable **React quiz application** using **AWS Amplify** for backend services and **Amazon Cognito** for user authentication.
 This project provides a **seamless user experience**, allowing users to register, log in, and take quizzes while ensuring secure authentication and data management.